lsst-dm/dmtn-224/index.rst

 The following specific steps happen during step 6 of the :ref:`generic browser flow <generic-browser-flow>`.

 #.
-Gafaelfawr retrieves the OpenID Connect configuration information for the OpenID Connect provider (if it is not already cached) and checks the signature on the JWT identity token.
+Gafaelfawr retrieves the OpenID Connect configuration information for the OpenID Connect provider and checks the signature on the JWT identity token.
 #.
 Gafaelfawr extracts the user's username from a claim of the identity token.
    (This is configured per OpenID Connect provider.)
 #.
 If LDAP is not configured, Gafaelfawr extracts the user's identity information from the JWT to store it with the session token.